-(Via Conference Call due to the COVID-19 Coronavirus) The Village of Maybrook Board meeting is being recorded and will be posted on the Village of Maybrook website as soon as possible.
+(Today’s Village of Maybrook Board of Trustees Meeting is being held by Conference Call due to the COVID-19 Coronavirus) For the record, this meeting is being recorded and will be posted on the Village of Maybrook website as soon as possible.

-Mayor Dennis K. Leahy
+Mayor Dennis Leahy